open-autonomy/map/README.md

 <br>

 # Introduction
-This repo is dedicated to documenting the Map service, one of the services used in the open-autonomy family and also included in ISO23725
+This repo is dedicated to documenting the Map service, one of the services used in the open-autonomy family

 <br>